HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 class Character
   module Race
     module Gnome

       def race_greeting
         'Guten Tag.'
       end

       def self.race_modifier(value)
         value.split(' ').map(&:capitalize).join
       end

     end
   end
 end
 {% endhighlight %}

-This simple example of speech modification for gnomes illustrates how easily and cleanly logic can be extended when run-time extends design pattern is being used.
+This simple example of speech modification for gnomes illustrates how easily and cleanly logic can be extended using this run-time extends design pattern.

 Some refactoring
 ----------------

-So far we have a very evident code duplication.
-Race and Occupation modules looks almost the same.
-We can address this issue by creation of module named Common which will be included in Race and Occupation class as follows:
+So far we have a lot of code duplication.
+The Race and Occupation modules look almost identical.
+We can address by creating a Common module to be included in a Race and Occupation class:

 {% highlight ruby %}
 #lib/character/race.rb